Who we are and why we created this website

 Paul: ICU nurse, pragmatic problem-solver, often the "wait and see" voice

-Sam: 7 years old, diagnosed with autism and ADHD, loves Minecraft and structure
+Finn: 7 years old, diagnosed with autism and ADHD, loves Minecraft and structure

 But we've also learned what works - and that's what we want to share.